Dr. Michael Smith

 The magnitude of this work was recognized on the global stage in 1993 with the awarding of the Nobel Prize in Chemistry (shared with American Dr. Kary Mullis).
 Following his Nobel win, Smith devoted himself to supporting research in British Columbia.
 He generously pledged his $500,000 award to support science education and successfully challenged the provincial and federal governments to match his donation.

 In the late 1990s, Smith helped realize the dream of creating Canada’s first genomic research centre devoted to the study of cancer.
 His steadfast support for enhancing BC’s research potential led to the creation of new facilities and resources that have resulted in breakthroughs and enabled the training of talented young scientists.

 Named in Smith's honour, the Michael Smith Foundation for Health Research (MSFHR) focuses on talent development.
-Established in 2001, we are BC’s expert health research funder - optimizing the provincial government's investment in health research to develop, retain and recruit the type of people BC needs to advance health research and the knowledge economy, and improve the health of British Columbians.
+Established in 2001, we are BC’s health research funding agency - optimizing the provincial government's investment in health research to develop, retain, and recruit the type of people BC needs to advance health research and the knowledge economy, and improve the health of British Columbians.

-In 2018, 25 years after Smith was awarded the Nobel Prize, MSFHR and colleagues from across the BC research community are celebrating his impact and continuing his work to develop scientific excellence and grow capacity in BC now and in the future.
+In 2018, 25 years after Smith was awarded the Nobel Prize, MSFHR and colleagues from across the BC research community celebrated his impact and continuing his work to develop scientific excellence and grow capacity in BC now, and in the future.

 MSFHR is proud to continue Dr. Michael Smith's legacy with every funding award we issue.

 Michael Smith stamp image © Canada Post Corporation (2004).